puppeteer/puppeteer/docs/api/index.md

 If a [page](./puppeteer.page.md) opens another [page](./puppeteer.page.md), e.g. using `window.open`, the popup will belong to the parent [page's browser context](./puppeteer.page.browsercontext.md).

+**Remarks:**

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `BrowserContext` class.

 </td></tr>
 <tr><td>